 7:00 Bedtime Routine and go to sleep

 Preschoolers also thrive on having a predictable routine.
-For preschoolers, it is a good idea to incorporate some time for household chores, outside time, and quiet time if they have dropped their naps.
+It is a good idea for preschoolers to incorporate some time for household chores, outside time, and quiet time if they have dropped their naps.

 Include your preschooler when you create their routine.
-These routine charts are great because you can start with a pile of activities and tasks and your preschooler can help stick them on the chart.
-For toddlers, you may have a more simple chart with morning, afternoon, and bedtime.
+These routine charts are great because you can start with a pile of activities and tasks, and your preschooler can help stick them on the chart.
+For toddlers, you may have a simpler chart with morning, afternoon, and bedtime.
 For preschoolers, you may have three separate ones with more activities.

 7:00 am Wake-Up and Morning Routine

 1:15 Nap or Quiet time in their room

 3:30 Play/ Errands /Park/ Open-Ended Play with Materials